moby/moby/man/docker-import.1.md

 Import to docker via pipe and stdin:

     # cat exampleimage.tgz | docker import - example/imagelocal

+Import to a Docker image from a local file.

+    # docker import /path/to/exampleimage.tgz

 ## Import from a local file and tag